Jean Stafford

-Jean Stafford (July 1, 1915 – March 26, 1979) was an American short story writer and novelist.
+Jean Stafford (July 1, 1915 – March 26, 1979) was an American short story writer and novelist who shared the same name with Country music singer Jean Stafford.
 She won the Pulitzer Prize for Fiction for The Collected Stories of Jean Stafford in 1970.

 Biography

 She was born in Covina, California, to Mary Ethel (McKillop) and John Richard Stafford, a Western pulp writer.
 As a youth Stafford attended the University of Colorado Boulder and, with friend James Robert Hightower, won a one-year fellowship to study philology at the University of Heidelberg from 1936 to 1937.

 Her first novel, Boston Adventure, was a best-seller, earning her national acclaim.
 She wrote two more novels in her career, but her greatest medium was the short story: her works were published in The New Yorker and various literary magazines.
-In 1955 she won first place in the O. Henry Awards for her story In the Zoo.
+In 1955 she won first place in the O. Henry Awards for her story "In the Zoo".
 For the academic year 1964–1965, she was a Fellow on the faculty at the Center for Advanced Studies of Wesleyan University.

-Stafford's personal life was often marked by unhappiness.
-She was married three times.
-Her first marriage, to the brilliant but mentally unstable poet Robert Lowell in 1940, left her with lingering emotional and physical scars.
+Stafford was married three times.
+Her first marriage was to poet Robert Lowell, in 1940.
 She was seriously injured in an automobile accident with Lowell at the wheel in 1938, a trauma she described in one of her best-known stories, "The Interior Castle," and the disfigurement she suffered as a result was a turning point in her life.
-A second marriage to Life magazine staff writer Oliver Jensen also ended in divorce.
+A second marriage to Life magazine staff writer Oliver Jensen ended in divorce.
 Stafford enjoyed a brief period of domestic happiness with her third husband, A. J. Liebling, a prominent writer for The New Yorker.
 After his death in 1963, she nearly stopped writing fiction, though she continued to write non-fiction essays.